BabarB/Final-project/README.md

 4. Thank-you.html

 This page does what it says on the tin: just notifies the user that the message has been sent.
-It has the nav menu and the footer for quick navigation back to the website.
+It has the nav menu for quick navigation back to the website.

 ![](docs/general-thank-you.jpg)